moltin/ruby-sdk/README.md

 ##### Lazy Loading

 To allow method chaining, the results are lazy-loaded.
-Therefore, the request won't happen until you call one of the method triggering the execution like:
+Therefore, the request won't happen until you call one of the method triggering the execution like, or any method defined on the response `data` object (either `each` for lists of results or a model method for single resource responses, like `id`).

  - `errors`
  - `data`
- - `links`
+ - `response_links`
  - `included`
- - `meta`
+ - `response_meta`

 As in:

 ```
-response = moltin.products.limit(10).offset(10) # or simply moltin.products.all
+response = moltin.products.all.limit(10).offset(10) # or simply moltin.products.all

-response.links
+response.response_links
 response.data
+response.each { |p| ... }
 ```

 If you wish to force the retrieval of resources without using these methods and access the `Moltin::Utils::Response` instance, call `.response`.